roualdes/bridgestan/docs/languages/r.md

   - `data` Either a JSON string literal or a path to a data file in JSON format ending in ".json".

-  - `rng_seed` Seed for the RNG in the model object.
+  - `rng_seed` Seed for the RNG used in constructing the model.

 _Returns_